presentator/presentator/packages/starter/README.md

 2. Setup a vhost/server address (eg. https://your-presentator.com/) and point it to `/path/to/starter/web/`.

     > By default a generic `.htaccess` file will be created for you after initialization.
-If you are using nginx, you could check the following [sample configuration](https://github.com/presentator/presentator/issues/120#issuecomment-539844456).
+If you are using Nginx, you could check the following [sample configuration](https://github.com/presentator/presentator/issues/120#issuecomment-539844456).

 3. Create a new database (with `utf8mb4_unicode_ci` collation).